brovelli/brovelli.github.io/_pages/projects.md

 Consortium: Andrea Brovelli in collaboration with Viktor Jirsa (INS, Marseille), Daniele Marinazzo (Ghent Univ)

-*Our goal is to provide the tools for use of brain models in the EBRAINS ecosystem, enabling high performance simulation and parameter sweeps, model validation and inference of computational models for brain network activity*.
+_Our goal is to provide the tools for use of brain models in the EBRAINS ecosystem, enabling high performance simulation and parameter sweeps, model validation and inference of computational models for brain network activity._

 ## Past Projects